abundanceli/STDP-inspired-clinical-events-modeling-/README.md

 The modeling framework is inspired by spike-timing-dependent plasticity (STDP): clinical events are represented as sparse temporal pairs, where events that occur closer together contribute more strongly than events farther apart.
 In this implementation, STDP is used as a computational analogy for temporally ordered EHR events, not as a neurobiological or causal model.

+# Data availability

+Institutional EHR data are not included in this repository because they contain protected health information.
+The notebooks are structured so that users can adapt the workflow to their own de-identified event-day tables with the required columns.
 ## Current focus

 The current GitHub section covers condition-based transition modeling for PDAC recurrence prediction.
 Later sections will add condition-to-laboratory and laboratory-to-condition transition tuning notebooks.